sarathsp06/gesture_recognizer/README.md

 ------------------
 The program is intented to do hand gesture recognition using accelerometer data.
 Instead of using computer vision to recognize gesture .
+> [!WARNING]

-#### Note : It was done as an accademic project with minimal use of  libraries wouldn't recommand anyne using it
+> It was done as an accademic project with minimal use of  libraries.
+I wouldn't recommand any one using it

 Develop and Tweak
 -----------------